philiparvidsson/Crypto-Wallet/README.md

 ### Installation

-The script depends on the [Requests](https://github.com/JuliaWeb/Requests.jl) package to function properly, so it must be installed first:
+The script depends on the [Requests](https://github.com/JuliaWeb/Requests.jl) package to function properly, so it must be installed first.
+Open a Julia [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and type the following:

 `julia> Pkg.add("Requests")`

 ### Instructions

+Below are instructions on how to use the script.
+Maybe sure you have installed all prerequisites before trying to run it.

 #### Adding coins to your wallet